Staying Mentally Healthy During the Winter

 • For some this can mean getting back to good habits like getting enough sleep, being more active and eating well or developing new habits such as mindfulness to add to your coping tool kit.
 For others, this can mean checking in with the many supports and professionals we have in town to talk about our mental health and ways to manage through these challenges.

-The Walk-in Counselling Clinic at 613-755-2277 offers free in person sessions as well as video or phone counselling sessions in English, French, Arabic, Spanish, Somali, Cantonese and Mandarin at a variety of different locations.
+Walk-in Counselling Clinic - 613-755-2277.
+No referral is required for the Walk-In Counselling Clinic.
+You will be assisted, with no appointment, on a first-come, first-serve basis during the Walk-In Counselling Clinic hours.
+The Walk-in Counselling Clinic offers free in person sessions as well as video or phone counselling services in English, French, Arabic, Spanish, Somali, Cantonese and Mandarin at a variety of different locations.

 If you need support please call the Distress Centre Ottawa and Region 24/7 - 613-238-3311 in English or Tel-Aide Outaouais - 613-741-6433 in French.